Trademark Licensing Policy

 - Internal Use

-Campus departments and offices may use the University Marks for nominative purposes pursuant to the current University of Kansas Graphic Identity Standards.
-The Director of Marketing Communications approves all marks used for nominative purposes.
+Campus departments and offices may use the University Marks for nominative purposes pursuant to the current University of Kansas Graphic Identity Standards and as approved by the Director of Marketing Communications.
 Products created by a University department for resale or departmental promotional use that bear the Marks must receive prior approval of the Trademark Licensing Office and be produced by an officially licensed vendor.

 Registered student, campus or community groups desiring to use the University’s Marks must submit all designs to the Trademark Licensing Office for approval prior to production.
 All designs must conform to established standards for use of the University’s Marks as well as adhere to all University policies—including University Events Committee approval when necessary.

 Only licensed vendors will be approved for the production and sale of products depicting the University Marks.
 The Office of Trademark Licensing keeps a list of all manufacturers that are licensed and will provide a copy of this list to any recognized department or organization of the University that wishes to obtain products for general distribution.